deeppavlov/dream/README.md

 # Distributions

-We've already included five distributions: four of them are based on lightweight Deepy socialbot and one is a full-sized Dream chatbot.
+We've already included six distributions: four of them are based on lightweight Deepy socialbot, one is a full-sized Dream chatbot (based on Alexa Prize Challenge version) in English and a Dream chatbot in Russian.

 ### Deepy Base
 Base version of Lunar assistant.